remondis-it/remap/README.md

 ### Mapping fields with a custom mapping function

 Sometimes you want to perform the mapping of fields with a custom function.
 ReMap supports custom mapping functions with the `replace` operation.
-This operation takes two fields and performs the mapping by applying the specified function on the source field value.
+This operation takes two fields and performs the mapping by applying a specified function on the source field value.
 The result is then used as the destination field value.

 The `replace` operation allows two configurations:
 * `with(Function)`: applies the function, even if the source field is `null`. __As a consequence the function must implement null-checks to be null-safe.__
-* `withSkipWhenNull(Function)`: only applies the function if the source field is not `null`.
+* `withSkipWhenNull(Function)`: only applies the function if the source field is __not__ `null`.
 If the source field is `null` this field will not be mapped.

 ```java
 public class A {